cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! warning "Scope of cached artifacts"
     Cache artifacts are shared between tasks, so two caches with the same name on e.g. Linux containers and macOS VMs will share the same set of files.
     This may introduce binary incompatibility between caches.
-To avoid that, add `uname -ms` into `fingerprint_script` which will distinguish caches based on OS and machine architecture.
+To avoid that, add `echo $CIRRUS_OS` into `fingerprint_script` which will distinguish caches based on OS.

 ## Artifacts Instruction